About the CFRE application process and requirements

 I am a consultant and I don't raise funds; my clients do.
 Can I still qualify?

 Yes.
 Many consultants view themselves as ‘temporary’ or ‘on-loan’ staff for their clients and feel comfortable reporting funds raised.
 However, many others don’t.
 Those consultants primarily use management or communications activities to earn points.
-Board training, strategic planning, feasibility studies, and development of case statements are just as important to the work of a fundraising department as raising dollars.
+Board training, strategic planning, feasibility studies, and development of case statements are just as important to the work of a fundraising department as raising money.

 I have been raising money as a volunteer for many more than the three years required by the CFRE application.
 Can I become a CFRE?

-About the CFRE examination
+About the CFRE exam

 What is the examination like?